 Lines 5-7: <load>

 The file next contains three load commands.
 These commands load the specified file and place it into the XML tree at the current position.
 They are used to split a single input file into more manageable smaller chunks.
-This command is particularly handy for data reuse, for instance, to reuse commonly used material definitions and material interaction tables.
-Here at PIC-C we typically split the input such that domain, boundary, materials, and material interactions are in separate files.
+This command is particularly handy for data reuse, since you can load a file of commonly used materials and material interactions.
 We will go through the content of these in more detail below.

-Lines 10 through 15 contain the solver command.
+Lines 10 through 16 contain the solver command.
 This command is used to specify the details of the solver that will be used in the simulation.
-A number of solvers exist (and are discussed in more detail in the user’s guide), but here we use the non-linear Poisson solver.
-The parameters specify the reference values for the Boltzmann electron model, as well as the maximum number of iterations for the linear solver.
+Here we use the non-linear Poisson solver.
+The parameters specify the solution method (Gauss-Seidel), the reference values for the Boltzmann electron model, as well as the maximum number of iterations for the linear solver.
 Other parameters can also be set, such as the tolerance, and the settings for the non-linear NR solver, but here we just use the defaults.
 You can see the value of these by looking in the log file.

 Line 24: <starfish>

 By itself, the starfish command does not produce any useful output.
 The computed results are stored internally in memory data structures and must be saved to the output file.
 This is done with the output command.
 Three types of output are supported: 2D, 1D, and Boundaries.
 The first saves data on the 2D computational mesh.
-The 1D type is similar but it saves only a subset of the mesh, one with a fixed I or J coordinate.
-The Boundaries output saves data along the simulation geometry.
+The 1D type is similar but it saves only a subset of the mesh along a fixed I or J grid line.
+The Boundaries output saves the simulation geometry.
 This plot is useful for outputting surface-type parameters such as erosion rate or surface flux.
 Here we use it to simply save the loaded object geometry.
+Here the data is stored in the VTK format with the electric field components grouped into a vector field.

 Domain File (domain.xml)